eliofio/PrOpRe/README.md

 The CANVAS strategy leverages the blurred and approximate nature of coarse-grained models to identify effective sites based on a user-provided input, and determines the interactions among them based on the molecule’s structure and all-atom force field, making it unnecessary to run reference simulations.
 This strategy makes the parametrisation of the model practically instantaneous, and allows the modulation of the system’s resolution in a quasi-continuous manner across the structure, from all-atom to (very) coarse-grained.
 Most notably, the interaction between regions of the system at different resolution (including the solvent) is accounted for and straightforward to set up, allowing the seamless implementation in standard MD software packages (e.g. GROMACS or LAMMPS).

-In CANVAS model three levels of resolution are employed: `all-atom` where all the atoms of the system are token in account; `medium-grained` where all the backbone atoms are retained and treated as CG beads; and finally `coarse-grained` where only the C-alpha atoms are kept and modelled as CG beads.
+In CANVAS model three levels of resolution are employed: `all-atom` where all the atoms of the system are token in account; `medium-grained` where all the backbone atoms are retained and treated as CG beads; and finally `coarse-grained` where only the $C_\alpha$ atoms are kept and modelled as CG beads.

 However, in this approach, it is required the knowledge of the chemistry, the biology of the system in order to understand which part of it requires a fully atomistic description, namely we must know which part of the system plays a crucial role, in which part of the system the chemical details have a major effect.
 Asnwering this question could not be easy.